 Fright Fest is a wonderful way to celebrate the Halloween season and to experience your favorite roller coasters after dark in an atmosphere that you’ll be dying to check out (they even pump fog into the park to add to the creepy factor).

-Fright Fest is happening on select days now through October 31 at Six Flags.
+Fright Fest is happening on select days from September 8 through October 31 at Six Flags.
 To enter the haunted houses and mazes, you’ll need the Haunted Attractions pass.
-For the little ones, there’s Boo Fest Saturdays and Sundays through October 30 and Oktoberfest for the beer and brat lovers in your party on select days through October 30.